Oakland, Maine: Geography

 According to the United States Census Bureau, the town has a total area of 28.17 sqmi, of which 25.67 sqmi is land and 2.50 sqmi is water.
 Oakland is drained by four major waterways: McGrath Pond, Salmon Lake, East Pond and Messalonskee Lake and Stream.

-The town is crossed by Interstate 95, and state routes 11, 23, 41 and 137.
-It borders the towns of Belgrade to the southwest, Smithfield to the northwest, Fairfield to the north, Waterville to the southeast, and Sidney to the south.
+The town is crossed by Interstate 95, and state routes 11, 23 and 137.
+It borders the towns of Belgrade to the southwest, Smithfield to the northwest, Fairfield to the north, Waterville to the east, and Sidney to the south.